teresabowe/fish-shuffle-game/README.md

-# Handmade Shopper Bag
+# Sea Animal Shuffle

-The Handmade Shopper Bag site intends to provide instructions to crafters on how to make a simple shopper bag.
-The site will be targeted towards beginner crafters and those who want specific information on how some techniques are applied.
-Detailed instructions will be provided along with a number of images showing the techniques involved.
+The Sea Animal Shuffle game intends to help users develop their logical thinking skills.
+The site is targeted at children from 5+ years of age up to adults.
+The user is presented with four sea animal images.
+The user needs to find the correct sequence of the images.
+The sequence has already been decided by a random computer shuffle of the images.

 ![Responsive Mockup](/docs/am-i-responsive.png)